 If you have a larger business with a lot of insured assets you should do an asset review along with your annual insurance renewal and make sure that you are not insuring assets you no longer have.

 Increasing your deductible is one way to reduce your premiums.
 Just make sure that the amount of your deductible is not so high that it would be unaffordable for your business if you had to make a claim.

-If you have family members working in your business they are treated like any other employee for tax purposes - which means they are a business tax deduction.
-To qualify for the deduction make sure that each family member properly records hours worked as do regular employees.
+If you have family members working in your business, they are treated like any other employee for tax purposes, which means they are a business tax deduction.
+To qualify for the deduction, make sure that each family member properly records hours worked as do regular employees.
 Also, the salary or contract rate must be commensurate with the position (and age if the employee is a child).

 Switch to the Cloud for Your Business Computing Needs

-With cloud computing, gone is the need to purchase and maintain expensive servers on site, as well as pay for ongoing software upgrades.
+With cloud computing, gone is the need to purchase and maintain expensive servers onsite, as well as pay for ongoing software upgrades.
 By using the cloud you will always have access to the latest versions of business applications and the flexibility to increase your bandwidth or storage on demand.